ArnavAgarwal-Mr-AR/WebsiteGPT/README.md

 2. **Asking Questions**:
    - Enter your question in the chat interface
-   - Select the preferred model (OpenAI/Llama)
+   - Select the preferred model (currently OpenAI only)
    - View the streaming response

 ## Configuration Options